modin-project/modin/docs/flow/modin/backends/base/query_compiler.rst

 (Please refer to the code documentation to see the full documentation for these functions).

-This is a minimum set of operations to ensure a new query compiler will function in the Modin architecture, and the rest of the API can safely default to the pandas implementation.
+This is a minimum set of operations to ensure a new query compiler will function in the Modin architecture, and the rest of the API can safely default to the pandas implementation via the base class implementation.
 To add a backend-specific implementation for some of the query compiler operations, just override the corresponding method in your query compiler class.